Refined global Gross-Prasad conjecture on special Bessel periods and Boecherer's conjecture: Introduction

-Now suppose that $v$ is archimedean.
-Then $\alpha_v\left(\phi_v,\phi^\prime_v\right)$ is defined similarly as a regularized integral.
-This time the regularization is achieved using the Fourier transform.
-We refer to Liu~\cite[3.4]{Liu} for the details.
+Now suppose that $v$ is archimedean. \begin{Definition} For an archimedean place $v$, we define $\alpha_v\left(\phi_v,\phi^\prime_v\right)$ by a regularized integral whose regularization is achieved using the Fourier transform Liu~\cite[3.4]{Liu}.
+We refer to \cite[3.4]{Liu} for the details. \end{Definition} \begin{Remark} It is shown in Liu~\cite[Proposition~3.5]{Liu} that for \emph{any} place $v$ where $\pi_v$ is square integrable, the local integral